-Port 3 also receives the highest-order address bit and some control signals for Flash programming and verification.
+Port 3 also receives some control signals for Flash programming and verification.

 RST

 Reset input.
 A high on this pin for two machine cycles while the oscillator is running resets the device.

 ALE/PROG

 Address Latch Enable is an output pulse for latching the low byte of the address during accesses to external memory.
 This pin is also the program pulse input (PROG) during Flash programming.